Identifying habitat use and genetic structure of southern flying squirrels on the western edge of their geographic distribution

-Assessing factors that affect the spatial distribution and persistence of swift fox populations
+What affects the the spatial distribution and persistence of swift fox populations on the fringes of their geographic range?

 We are investigating how landscape composition (e.g., CRP, agriculture, native prairie, road density) influences the spatial distribution of swift fox populations on the eastern fringes of their geographic range.
 Additionally, we are assessing the relative importance of intraguild competition and climate gradients (e.g., precipitation) for structuring swift fox populations.
-Ty Werdel (a new Ph.D. student in our lab), along with two full-time technicians, will be conducting camera-trapping surveys across the western portion of Kansas to start answering these questions in 2018.
+Ty Werdel (Ph.D. student in our lab), along with two full-time technicians, will be conducting camera-trapping surveys across the western portion of Kansas to start answering these questions in 2018.
+This work is a collaboration between Kansas State University and Kansas Department of Wildlife & Parks.

 Quantifying the effects of invasive-hybrid cattail (T. x glauca) expansions on native wetland biodiversity